ZeeOrZed/String-Manipulation/README.md

 Given a string 's', return a string where all occurences of its first character have been changed to '*', except do not change the first character itself. e.g. 'sass' yields 'sa**'.
 Assume that the string is length 1 or more/

 9) "MixUp"
-Given strings 'a' and 'b', return a single string with a and b separated by a space '<a> <b>', except swap the first 2 characters of each string. e.g.
+Given strings 'a' and 'b', return a single string with a and b separated by a space, except swap the first 2 characters of each string. e.g.
 'mix', pod' -> 'pox mid'
 'dog', 'dinner' -> 'dig donner'
  Assume 'a' and 'b' are length 2 or more.